tingerrr/hydra/src/selectors.typ

 /// Create a heading selector for a given range of levels.
 ///
-/// - ..exact (int): The exact level to consider as the primary element
+/// - ..exact (int, none): The exact level to consider as the primary element
-/// - min (int): The inclusive minimum level to consider as the primary heading
+/// - min (int, none): The inclusive minimum level to consider as the primary heading
-/// - max (int): The inclusive maximum level to consider as the primary heading
+/// - max (int, none): The inclusive maximum level to consider as the primary heading
-/// -> dictionary
+/// -> hydra-selector
 #let by-level(
   min: none,
   max: none,